vasayxtx/go-lrutree/README.md

 	}
 	fmt.Println("-------------------")

-	// Get the branch by key
-	branch := cache.GetBranch("backend")
+	// Get the full branch from the root to the node with key "backend" branch := cache.GetBranch("backend")
 	for _, item := range branch {
 		fmt.Println(item.Value.Name)